-One of the chick's eye (the elder one) started to open.
-In this period, they spend significant amount of time sleeping and feeding.
-Small skin outgrowth (Papillae) started to develop from the middle of the head down to the wings.
-Rest of the body was naked and pink in color, the body color changing from pink to pale blue.
+One of the chick's eyes (the elder one) started to open.
+In this period, they spent a significant amount of time sleeping and feeding.
+Small skin outgrowths (Papillae) started to develop from the middle of the head down to the wings.
+The rest of the body was naked and pink in color, the body color changing from pink to pale blue.
 The beak grew thicker and stronger.
 Limbs were also naked and elongated.